datascienceconfidential/datascienceconfidential.github.io/_posts/2018-02-07-jigsaw-equation.md

  <img src="/blog/images/2018-02/slide1.png" />
 </div>

-For the 1000-piece puzzle, here are the top ten images.
+For the 1000-piece puzzle, here are the top ten images (meaning, the ten images with the lowest complexity values when $N=1000$ and $b=155$).

 <div style="width:70%; margin:0 auto;">
 <img src="https://www.jigsawpuzzlesdirect.co.uk/productssmall/G3033.jpg" />